Active case

 • Allow others to treat them poorly

-Experts recommend several ways parents can boost a child’s self-esteem, such as:
+Experts recommend that parents can boost a child’s self-esteem by:

 • Not minimizing or trivializing their experiences on (and reactions to) social media